microsoft/FluidFramework/packages/dds/tree/docs/undo/README.md

 whose undo queue includes those commit nodes.
 The child-most branch's commit nodes should not be affected by the fact that its parent branch executed a pull.

+One simple way to characterize what needs to happen (and possibly to implement it) is to replay (the rebased version of) the local branch edits onto a new fork of the parent branch.
+This would however require knowing which of those local edits were undo, redos, or normal edits.

 #### Dropping Old Commits

 As sequenced edits fall out of the collab window,